awsdocs/aws-cdk-guide/doc_source/use_cfn_template.md

 #### [ C\# ]

 ```
-var template = new cfn_inc.CfnInclude(this, "Template", new cfn_inc.CfnIncludeProps
+var template = new cfnInc.CfnInclude(this, "Template", new cfnInc.CfnIncludeProps
 {
     TemplateFile = "my-template.json",
     Parameters = new Dictionary<string, string>